Vuong-Chu/Vuong-Chu/README.md

 ## Hi there, I’m @Vuong-Chu. 👋

-- 💖 I’m interested in bringing all Financial Econometrics method to C++, Java, and Python.
+- 💖 I’m interested in translating all Financial Econometrics method to functions in C++, Python, and Java.

 - 🌱 I’m currently targeting to Quant developer/ Quant analyst/ Quant researcher positions.